stuartpb/petlogs/petlog-stukilla.md

 installed pip and did `pip install esptool --user`, which created and uses `~/.local`, and makes sense, so I'm redoing the `./npm-global` stuff I set up the other day to use `~/.local` instead

+## 2017-12-27

+I want to try OctoPrint with my new Qidi Tech I 3D printer, and don't feel like messing with my RPi right now, so I'm using this instead

+following the directions from https://github.com/foosel/OctoPrint/wiki/Setup-on-a-Raspberry-Pi-running-Raspbian

+Cloned foosel's repo into `git`, then changed my mind and put it directly in my home dir (one less thing to differ from expected)

+Installing `python2-virtualenv` because that looks necessary

+ran the install script with the venv stuff

+did the `mkdir ~/.octoprint` thing

+starting OctoPrint and controlling it from my desktop

 ## asked questions

 ### why is my video performance so bad?